Raheelghafoor/PythonFourWeekInternship/Day2Review.md

 4. 💡 Suggest adding exception handling for `eval()` and other user input.
 5. 💡 Suggest separating each section with headers for readability.

-Would you like this rewritten as a single cleaned-up Python file with organized sections and headers?